yingyue-zhou/NHD_snRNA/README.md

 # NHD_snRNA

-This repository contains the code used for snRNA-seq analysis by Zhou et al. (2022) of Nasu-Hakola Disease (NHD) patient brains.
+This repository contains the code used for snRNA-seq analysis by Zhou et al. (2023) of Nasu-Hakola Disease (NHD) patient brains published in Nature Immunology. https://www.nature.com/articles/s41590-022-01403-y

 ## Code
 Included are the codes necessary to replicate the analyses.